NeonLost/AppSecLabs/lab4/README.md

 # Improper Neutralization of CRLF Sequences ('CRLF Injection')

-This lab shows how to easy achieve unexpected behavior.
-The software receives input from an upstream component, but it does not neutralize or incorrectly neutralizes special elements that could be interpreted as line delimiters when they are sent to a downstream component.
+This lab shows how to easy return to 2000th, when databases were used not everywhere to store data.
+The software get user input, but does't sanitize it or sanitizes incorrectly.
+Special chars can be interpreted as line delimiters when they are sent to a internal component.

 ## Core idea
 You have single account **`jdoe:1234`**.
-You must log in with admin privileges and capture the flag.
+You have to log in with admin privileges and capture the flag.